jaantollander/masters-thesis/content/21_puhti.md

 Each partition has a name associated with resource limits and a set of node types from Table \ref{tab:puhti-nodes}.
 Typically, memory and local storage limits are the same for the node type.

-Puhti uses Slurm as a workload manager.
+Puhti uses the Slurm workload manager, introduced in Section \ref{slurm-workload-manager}.
 At the time of writing, the version was 21.08.7, but it is updated regularly.
-It has partitions with different resource limits, as seen in Table \ref{tab:slurm-partitions}.
+It has partitions with different resource limits, set by administrators, as seen in Table \ref{tab:slurm-partitions}.
 When we submit a job to Slurm, we must specify which partition it will run, the project used for billing, and the resource we wish to reserve.
 Slurm schedules the job to run when sufficient resources are available using a fair share algorithm.
 It sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
 We can use the *Slurm Job Identifier* (`SLURM_JOB_ID` environment variable) as an identifier to collect job-specific file operations.
-Slurm also performs accounting of other details about the submitted jobs.
+We have set Slurm to perform accounting of other details about the submitted jobs to that we can combine them with file system usage data.
 See examples of Slurm job scripts in the Appendix \ref{slurm-job-scripts}.